+This book is fundamentally challenging my views on the way that western democracies operate.
+Everyone should read it.
 Freedom is something that we strive for and often take for granted yet it is under threat as it never has been before.
 We have been lured into forms of control that we are, in large part, unaware of.
 In this book Martinez exposes the mechanisms of control that pervade our lives and the myths on which they depend.
 It is freedom that I seek.
-I best get started reading then!

 Books by Latin American authors have a flavour of their own.
 They seem to have an intensity fueled by fervent passions, mysticism and superstition.
 They tell tales of a world I have never experienced, often cruel yet always with twists and turns of the story line that ties me, as a reader, in knots.
 Having said that one of my favourite books must be Aunt Julia and the Script Writer by Mario Vargas Llosa.
 Although I am only a few pages into this work by Carlos Fuentes, I am already captivated by his writing.
 It is beautiful prose that leaves you wanting more.